ollinevalainen/satellitetools/README.md

 The SCL band provided in the S2 level-2A products is automatically generated and it has errors/misclassifications in it.
 This affects also the accuracy of the filtering processs and some bad data acquisition dates might pass the filter.

+ ## Major changes from merging develop-2024-update to develop (develop is now the master)! ##
+ **Breaking changes:** ⚠️

+* Renamed xrtools.py to timeseries.py
+* RequestParams class is now Sentinel2RequestParams in sentinel2 submodule
+* Restructured files and removed nesting.
+For example gee imported as satellitetools.gee instead of satellitetools.gee.gee
+* The quality information dataframe doesn't have anymore "Date" column, but instead index named "acquisition_time" as UTC aware timestamp (from pd.to_datetime).

+**New features:** 🔧

+* Refactored and made codes more object-oriented and modular:
+* There's now parent classes Sentinel2DataCollection, Sentinel2Item and Sentinel2Metadata which have datasource specific child classes:
+    - GEESentinel2DataCollection
+    - AWSSentinel2DataCollection, AWSSentinel2Item, AWSSentinel2Metadata
+* The parent classes have methods that are common for both data sources and the child classes have methods that are specific to the data source.
+* Improved handling of Sentinel-2 bands and scene classification classes with S2Band and SCLClass classes
+* Biophysical processor is now a class SNAPBiophysProcessor, also the biophysical variables and vegetation indices are now Enum classes.
+* Enabled easier importing and access of classes and submodules.
+For example, you can define the data source with satellitetools.DataSource.GEE and the bands with satellitetools.S2Band.B4.
+* Added tests.
+* Improved docstrings, added examples and updated README.

 ## TODO ##